 Within central Paris you usually don't have to worry about which branch line to take (for instance, A1 or A2 or A3).
 RER A (and most other RER lines) has only one line running through central Paris, and all the trains run on it.
 It's only when you are travelling outside of the city limits that you have to pay attention to the branch lines.

 In Paris, we use the RER to get from one place to another very quickly, say from the Eiffel Tower to Porte de Clichy in the north.

-The RER Paris takes the same tickets as the Metro – within central Paris.
+The RER Paris takes the same tickets and the same passes as the Metro – within central Paris.
 That's an important distinction, because if you want to go outside of central Paris, you will need a different ticket.
 (The same applies to Metro tickets.)
 For example, if you want to go to La Défense to the west of Paris, you can't just use a simple Metro/RER ticket.